BaptisteD51/nouveau-theme-caweb/README.md

 Don't hesitate to take advice from Mr.Baguet.

 ### Get the theme files
 As you have the right environement, you can geretrieve the caweb theme files from [my Github Repository](https://github.com/BaptisteD51/nouveau-theme-caweb).
-Follow this steps :
+Follow this steps:
 1. Install WordPress on your local server.
 2. Open Git Bash and navigate to the *themes* folder using *cd* commands.
-3. Type this command in Git Bash : *git clone https://github.com/BaptisteD51/nouveau-theme-caweb.git*
+3. Type this command in Git Bash: *git clone https://github.com/BaptisteD51/nouveau-theme-caweb.git*

 The source code will be downloaded on your computer, and you will be able to work on it.